 This insubordination would not exist, were it not for you.
 Yet, I am still talking.
 Though the empty page carries my voice — away from its sound, which never hits — to you, before the ink has ever even soaked in — I am not an empty page!

 So I am asking — I am not talking; my vocal chords are resting — how can it be, that the conversation in the kitchen, already, has overwhelmed my approach?

 “Would you speak of it lightly?
 Would you wind barbed wire around it, in order to approach a more appropriate phrasing?”

 For Hadiya Pendleton

-How many Xs gotta go to jail before we stop assuming color?
-How many innocent, or not so innocent kids gotta be killed in school, before anyone goes to jail?
-How many times are we gonna LOOK UP the names, just to see that picture is not what YOU expected?
+How many Xs have to go to jail before we stop assuming color?
+How many innocent, or not so innocent kids have to be killed in school, before anyone goes to jail?
+How many times are we going to look up the names, just to see that the picture is not what you expected?

-Neither you or I gonna kill.
+Neither you nor I are going to kill.
 Not until — UNTIL — UN-TILL — we unlearn, un-till the soil, and they realize the land is ours.
 Reparations, come.
 If it isn’t too offensive.

-I ain’t got time, but I’m gonna make it.
-I’m using this voice as my OWN advantage, not only to yours.
-We gotta make it.
-We’re gonna be alright, but the fact that remains is: orange, you, the insensitive color.
+I don’t have time, but I’ll make it.
+I’m using this voice to my own advantage, not only to yours.
+We’ll make it.
+We’ll be alright, but the fact that remains is: orange, you, the insensitive color.